-Generally speaking, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 4. Cash Out.

 The fourth option is typically not advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
 This might result in a large amount of your funds going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in Brentwood, MO